gavinhoward/bc/README.md

 Folders:

-	dist     Files to cut toybox/busybox releases (maintainer use only). gen      The bc math library, help texts, and code to generate C source. include  All header files.
+	gen      The bc math library, help texts, and code to generate C source. include  All header files.
 	manuals  Manuals for both programs.